MartensCedric/chess-replay/README.md

 # What is Chess Replay?
 Chess Replay is a PGN file reader using SDL2.
 It allows chess players to replay matches in order to improve by studying.
-Chess Replay is currently in very early development and should not be used.
+Chess Replay is currently **in very early development and should not be used**.

 # What is a PGN file?